stovall-construction-sq2

 This ensuing construction project is referred to as a tenant build-out.

-Tenant build-outs – also referred to as leasehold improvements or commercial tenant improvements, depending on if one is in construction, accounting, or real estate – are a fact of life in commercial real estate.
+Tenant build-out construction – also referred to as leasehold improvements or commercial tenant improvements, depending on if one is in construction, accounting, or real estate – are a fact of life in commercial real estate.

 When searching for a commercial space, business owners should scout the market for buildings needing very little renovation or retrofitting to meet their requirements.
 However, they are not always attainable.